 If you intend to work in Cambodia you'll need a work permit from the Ministry of Labour and Vocational Training, regardless of your visa type or employment status.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 Some operators may ask to hold your passport as a deposit or guarantee before hiring vehicles to you.
-Passports are valuable documents that should be protected.
 Don't provide your passport as a deposit or guarantee under any circumstances.
 Offer a photocopy or another form of ID instead.

 If your passport is lost or stolen in Cambodia, you'll also need to:

 - get a police report – you must apply in person at the tourist police station closest to where the incident occurred

 - get a replacement passport – contact the

 - get an exit visa from the Cambodian Department of Immigration – approval for an exit visa will take around three working days from when you submit your police report, passport and exit visa request.

 The official currency of Cambodia is the Cambodian Riel (KHR) but US Dollars (USD) are also legal tender.
 You can use KHR for small transactions but you'll need USD for most purchases.

 ATM facilities are widely available in Phnom Penh, Siem Reap, Battambang, Sihanoukville and Kampot.
 In other areas, ATM facilities are limited and may be unreliable.
-Cashing services for credit card cash advances and traveller's cheques are available for a fee at banks in Phnom Penh, Siem Reap, Sihanoukville and Battambang.
+Cashing services for credit card cash advances and travellers cheques are available for a fee at banks in Phnom Penh, Siem Reap, Sihanoukville and Battambang.

 Take enough USD to cover basic travelling expenses.
-Ensure that any US currency you carry is in good condition.
-Sellers may refuse to accept notes that are dirty or torn, or of high denominations.
+Ensure your US currency is in good condition.
+Sellers may refuse to accept dirty or torn notes, or high denominations.
 Counterfeit bills are in circulation in Cambodia.